This week's Agent Spotlight features John Cusick of Folio Jr.

 Free Fall Friday – John Cusick at Kathy Temean’s site (04/2012).

-Please see the Greenhouse Literary Agency website for contact and query information.
+Please see the Folio Jr. website for contact and query information.

-Note: These agent profiles presently focus on agents who accept children's and/or teen fiction.
+Note: These agent profiles presently focus on agents who accept children's/YA fiction.
 They are not interviews.
-Please take the time to verify anything you might use here before querying an agent.
+Please take the time to verify anything you might use here before querying.
 The information found herein is subject to change.